dushyantkhosla/cli-4-ds/tutorials/IPYNBs/08_awk.md

 Awk allows you to write two special routines that can be executed before any input is read and after all input is read.
 These are the procedur es associated with **the BEGIN and END rules**, respectively.
 In other words, you can do some preprocessing before the main input loop is ever executed and you can do some postpr ocessing after the main input loop has terminated.
 The BEGIN and END procedures are optional.

-In summary, an $awk$ program consists of:
+In summary, an `awk` program consists of:

 - **`BEGIN` segment** (optional) : to initialize our variables before we even start reading input
 - **pattern + action pairs**: to process the input data, here we may place multiple pattern + action pairs to do multiple things with the same line.